iblazhko/eventsourced-processmanager/README.md

 To emulate various aspects of the process, this solution uses shipment id:

 * Shipment process classification:
-  * guid starting with `1` triggers domestic process (`domestic-1.0`)
+  * id starting with `1` triggers domestic process (`domestic-1.0`)
   * otherwise international process (`international-1.0`) is used
 * Failures handling:
-  * guid ending with `1` triggers process that fails at manifestation stage
+  * id ending with `1` triggers process that fails at manifestation stage
-  * guid ending with `2` triggers process that fails at collection booking stage
+  * id ending with `2` triggers process that fails at collection booking stage
-  * guid ending with `3` triggers process that fails at collection booking stage but a few seconds later collection booking will be retried (this emulates rebooking initiated by customer or customer support agent) and collection booking will complete successfully, so the overall process will transition
+  * id ending with `3` triggers process that fails at collection booking stage but a few seconds later collection booking will be retried (this emulates rebooking initiated by customer or customer support agent) and collection booking will complete successfully, so the overall process will transition